Automation

 Ready to ship?

 Tell me what you are trying to fix.
 Twenty minutes on a call.
-I will tell you in plain English whether Operations Autopilot is the right fit and what it will cost.
+I will tell you in plain English whether Operations Autopilot is the right fit and what it will look like.